adler-j/ryanwattersme/content/singletons/resume.md

 * Create content models and CMS strategy for upcoming re-platforming project
 * Ghostwriting and developmental editing for subset of highly engaged members
 * Educational presentations to CAP Leadership on web writing best practices, SEO fundamentals, and analytics (See [Sample Presentation 1][] and [Sample Presentation 2][])
-* Lead professional development workshops for the Digital Strategy and Marketing teams on CMS best practices, front-end development, and SEO
+* Lead professional development workshops for the Digital Strategy and Marketing teams on CMS best practices, front-end development, and SEO (See [Workshop Excerpt][])

 #### Accomplishments